William A. Brower, fixture in D.C. jazz as writer, producer and stage manager, dies at 72

 “He was one of the most competent stage managers for jazz festivals I’ve ever seen,” Rusty Hassan, a longtime DJ at WPFW-FM and a jazz history professor at the University of the District of Columbia, said in an interview.
 “All the musicians loved him, and they would stay backstage afterward and talk about music and politics.”

-Mr. Brower also helped with programming at the Smithsonian Institution, Lisner Auditorium at George Washington University, Jazz at Lincoln Center in New York and a jazz festival in Ingolstadt, Germany.
+Mr. Brower also helped with programming at Lisner Auditorium at George Washington University, Jazz at Lincoln Center in New York and a jazz festival in Ingolstadt, Germany.
+He conducted interviews for the Smithsonian Jazz Oral History Program.
 In 2009, he produced eight concerts for the Kennedy Center’s Millennium Stage built around the theme of jazz in Washington.

 With two business partners, Mr. Brower formed JBV Production, a company that produced stage events for the annual Taste of D.C. festival, awards shows and outdoor rallies.
 For about 20 years beginning in the early 1990s, he produced jazz concerts, panel discussions and prayer breakfasts and other events for the annual week-long conference of the Congressional Black Caucus Foundation.